Pharaia/Pharaia/README.md

 - 👯 I’m looking to collaborate with myself.
 - 🤔 I’m looking for help with socializing.
 - 💬 Ask me about How I like being alone.
-- 📫 How to reach me from text?
+- 📫 How to reach me.
+You don't.
 - 😄 Pronouns?
 Go back and learn 1st grader english.
 - ⚡ Fun fact: I hate people.
 Specially the loud ones.